NASA-Openscapes/corn/README.md

 ## Using a Kernel

 After we commit our changes to this repo, the Github Action will push the resulting Docker image to [dockerhub](https://hub.docker.com/repository/docker/openscapes/corn).
 This can take ~20 minutes.
-Then, we need to update the user image in our Jupyterhub configuration (right now it's hard-coded to `openscapes/corn:$TAG`, previously was `betolink`.)
+Then, we need to update the user image in our Jupyterhub configuration (admin > Services > configurator)(right now it's hard-coded to `openscapes/corn:$TAG`, previously was `betolink`.)
 For 2i2c deployments there is a GUI that allows administrators to do it.

 ![configurator](https://user-images.githubusercontent.com/717735/139174138-f6eb011e-9cc5-4c15-af68-d77ae5d7ee00.png)